Dkaattae/stock_markets_analysis/week2/README.md

 insider lockin period is a factor here. also two month could release more information on what the company is doing.

 ## question 4, simple RSI based trading strategy
 comment: package ta could be a problem.
+i am using pandas-ta instead.
+in google colab,
+first `!pip install numpy=1.24.4`,
+then `!pip install pandas-ta`,
+then `import pandas-ta`
+growth future 30d average is 86k
+growth future 5d average is 15k

 ## question 5, predicting a positive return IPO
-as above comments, company ticker changing couldbe huge.
+see above comments, company ticker changing could be huge.